-For nearly 25 years, the award-winning attorneys at Davis Law Group, P.S. has represented families touched by the wrongful death of a loved one.
-Attorney Chris Davis is one of the most respected and recognized wrongful death lawyers practicing in Washington State.
-Davis Law Group has been named Best Injury Law Firm in Washington State by AI Dispute Resolution Awards.
+For nearly 25 years, the award-winning attorneys at Davis Law Group, P.S. has represented families who have been affected by the wrongful death of a loved one.
+Attorney Chris Davis is one of the most respected and recognized wrongful death lawyers practicing in Washington state, and has handled some of the most high-profile and complex fatal accident cases in the state.

 When a spouse, parent, sibling or other loving relative of a wrongful death victim first contacts our office, they often have questions about who is responsible for the accident happened and are worried about how they will pay bills and expenses.
 Some other common questions include: